In a nutshell...

 - Poor unproductive pastures because of poor grazing control.

-- Poor pasture utilisation - always plenty of dead stalk visible.
+- Poor pasture utilisation - always plenty of dead stalks visible.

 - Stock poorly fed and in poor condition.